This sexy new solution to thigh-chafing, will make you love wearing summer dresses again! And stop chub-rub for good!

 And when skorts are made of lightweight cotton, they’re great for stopping thigh chafing & keeping thighs comfy and cool!

-Shorts are just as effective and in Bangkok, and I wear plenty of lightweight cotton shorts in various styles too.
+Shorts are just as effective in Bangkok, I wear plenty of lightweight cotton shorts in various styles too.

 “Picking the right pair of shorts can be especially difficult, if you’re a mom like me that’s particular about how unflattering shorts can be for chunky thighs.
 Picking the right length and rise of your shorts can make all the difference in how you rock shorts, and I’m here to tell you – your body size CAN rock them!”